Mara (gang): Maras in the US and in Central and Latin America

 Maras have transnational roots closely linked to migratory patterns related to the longest and second-longest civil wars in Latin American history; particularly in Guatemala and El Salvador from 1960 to 1996 and from 1980 to 1992 respectively.
 These armed conflicts caused thousands of Central Americans to leave their home countries, migrating up north, especially (but not exclusively) to Los Angeles in the United States.
 Youth gangs have existed since the 1960s and 1970s in Central America.
 The maras are a more recent phenomenon with transnational origins.

+El Salvador

+In El Salvador MS-13 and 18th Street are the most predominant street gangs and El Salvador's gang landscape has and continues to grow more complex over the years.
+As the gangs are getting more sophisticated, minors are using heavier weapons, the type of crimes they involve themselves in has changed, and the number of crimes they commit has increased.
+The deportations of gang members from the United States could be what is mainly fueling the local gang problem.
+Crime and violence is one of El Salvador’s most serious problems and gangs have become a serious security issue but the government has not done a proficient job at controlling these gangs.
+In addition, extensive police corruption has inflamed the gang problem even further.
+Some agents accept bribes, leak information, participate in cover-ups, and even supply gangs with drugs, weapons, or charging them “taxes.”

 18th Street

 The 18th Street gang, commonly known as M-18, is a transnational criminal organization.
 This gang emerged in the 1960 and was formed by mainly Mexican immigrants, and then migrants coming from El Salvador and Guatemala.
 Thousands of Central Americans left their countries and fled to other places, especially to Los Angeles in the United States, when a civil war broke out in El Salvador.